Mad Max (film): Development

 The basic concept for the film was already established when McCausland was brought on to the project.
-He worked from a one-page outline prepared by Miller, writing each evening from about 7pm to midnight.
-Miller would then arrive at 6am to confer on the pages.
+He worked from a one-page outline prepared by Miller, writing each evening from about 7 pm to midnight.
+Miller would then arrive at 6 am to confer.
 McCausland had never written a script before and did no formal or informal study in preparation, other than going repeatedly to the cinema with Miller and discussing the dramatic structure of westerns, road movies, and action films.
 McCausland described taking the lead in writing the dialogue, while Miller was concerned with giving his thoughts on the narrative context of each part and thinking through the visual beats of how things would unfold on screen.
 The ornate and hyper-verbal speech of Mad Max's villains, like the manic Nightrider in the opening sequence, which would recur through the subsequent films in the franchise, in this sense stems from McCausland's work, albeit under Miller's instruction.
 McCausland drew heavily from his observations of the effects of the 1973 oil crisis on Australian motorists:

 Kennedy and Miller first took the film to Graham Burke of Roadshow, who was enthusiastic.
 The producers felt they would be unable to raise money from the government bodies "because Australian producers were making art films, and the corporations and commissions seemed to endorse them whole-heartedly", according to Kennedy.
 They designed a 40-page presentation, circulated it widely, and eventually raised the money.
 Kennedy and Miller also contributed funds themselves by doing three months of emergency medical calls, with Kennedy driving the car while Miller did the doctoring.
 Miller claimed the final budget was between $350,000 and $400,000.
 His brother Bill Miller was an associate producer on the film.